HomeMy WebLinkAbout1937-08-03 537

 Letter was received from C. H. Tobey stating that

-he 'wished to withdraw his complaint against Mr. Fernald's
+Fernald's he wished to withdraw his complaint against Mr. Fernald's

 Fernald who agreed to keep the dog confined nights.